m-oniqu3/salva/README.md

 - view all saved films
 - view films saved to a collection

+- mass delete and move films from a collection

 ## next up
 - delete a collection
+- sort collections
-- mass delete and move films from a collection
+- sort films
 - delete/move a film from a collection
 - discover page
 - logout